Portfolio Blues: Should I Stay in the Market or Get Out While I'm Ahead?

 When the stock market plummeted in 2008, I got a lot of questions about the wisdom of investing in stocks.
 Now that the market has had a pretty good run, I'm getting questions from stock investors who are nervous about the future.
 Should they stay in or get out while they're ahead?
 While there's no one answer that works for everyone, there is one key element that everyone needs to consider: time.
 Because, whether the market is up or down, your own timeline should be your guiding force.

 General guidelines everyone should follow—all the time

-At this point in life, protecting your savings is a high priority.
-My first concern would be that you have enough cash on hand to cover your expenses for at least a year, ideally three to five years.
-If you own stocks, that doesn’t mean you should sell everything now and realize a loss, but it does mean making a gradual shift to investments like bonds and FDIC-insured CDs.
-If you’re still saving or contributing to a 401(k), consider putting new money into these more conservative investments.
+- Seventy and retired: Be realistic about your time frame—This is the time to make protecting your savings a higher priority.
+Your first concern would be having enough cash on hand to cover your expenses for at least a year, ideally three to five years.
+That doesn’t mean you should sell everything right away, but it does mean making a gradual shift to investments like bonds and FDIC-insured CDs, still maintaining some equities (perhaps 20 to 40 percent or so) for growth.

 The information on this website is for educational purposes only.
 It is not intended to be a substitute for specific individualized tax, legal or investment planning advice.
 Where specific advice is necessary or appropriate, consult with a qualified tax advisor, CPA, financial planner or investment manager.